MaelMbange/Luna/README.md

 # Luna
-Project to understand the basis of a compiler
+Project i made to understand the basis of a compiler

 How to use (terminal):
 ->luna filename.ln (.ln = file extension)